- Home

 Does chemotherapy hurt?

-Chemotherapy drugs are expensive.
-The Pharmaceutical Benefits Scheme (PBS) subsides the cost of many chemotherapy drugs for people with a current Medicare card.
+Chemotherapy drugs can be expensive.
+The Pharmaceutical Benefits Scheme (PBS) covers all or part of the cost of many chemotherapy drugs for people with a current Medicare card.

-You usually have to contribute to the cost of oral chemotherapy drugs you take at home.
-This is known as a co-payment.
+You usually have to pay some of the cost of oral chemotherapy drugs you take at home.
+This cost is known as a co-payment.

-For more on paying for treatment, see Cancer care and your rights.
+For more on this, see Cancer care and your rights.

-Being diagnosed with cancer during pregnancy is rare – it is estimated that one in every 1000 pregnant women is affected.
+Being diagnosed with cancer during pregnancy is rare – it is estimated that 1 in every 1000 pregnant women are affected.

 Having chemotherapy in the first trimester (12 weeks) may increase the risk of miscarriage or birth defects, but there seems to be a lower risk in the later stages of pregnancy.
 Chemotherapy drugs may also cause premature delivery, and preterm babies often have other health issues, such as respiratory problems.

 If you have chemotherapy during pregnancy, you will probably be advised to stop at least 3–4 weeks before your delivery date.
 This is because the side effects of chemotherapy on your blood cells increase your risk of bleeding or getting an infection during the birth.
-Stopping chemotherapy allows your body time to recover from the side effects.
 Talk to your doctor about your specific situation and what is best for your health and your unborn baby.

-You will be advised not to breastfeed during chemotherapy as drugs can be passed to the baby through the breastmilk.
+You will be advised not to breastfeed during chemotherapy as drugs can pass through breastmilk and may harm the baby.
+For more on this see, Cancer and pregnancy.

 Most people have chemotherapy as an outpatient during day visits to a hospital or treatment centre.
-In some cases, an overnight or extended hospital stay may be needed.
-People who use a portable pump or have oral chemotherapy can have their treatment at home.
-Sometimes a visiting nurse can give you intravenous chemotherapy in your home.
-Your treatment team will discuss the available options with you.
+In some cases, an overnight or longer hospital stay may be needed.
+People who use a portable pump or have oral chemotherapy can usually have their treatment at home.
+Sometimes a visiting nurse can give you chemotherapy intravenously or by injection in your home.

 Podcast: Making Treatment Decisions